The most Adventurous Hammerhead Shark Dive on Maui

 What makes this tour special

 Maximized bottom time, your air and your deco rule your dives.
-If you have enough air you can have 2 hour long dives.

 Scuba dive Molokai’s untouched reefs